 For more information, visit www.healthy.arkansas.gov/programs-services/topics/novel-coronavirus.

 There are a total of 58 different counties in California, all with their own regulations.
 The details for each county can be found on the California government’s website.
-Once a county appears on the County Monitoring List for three consecutive days, indoor operations in the sectors listed in Section 3 of the July 13th State Health Officer Order must close.
+Depending on the severity of the spreading of the virus in each county, retail businesses can operate at 25% capacity (for widespread) or 50% capacity (for substantial).

 For more information, visit covid19.ca.gov.

 Colorado’s dial framework standardizes different levels of “openness” at the county level.
 It is a tool that allows Colorado to balance the urgent need to contain the virus with the need for localized guidance during the pandemic.
 Check the government’s COVID-19 website to see which level your county falls in, and what the restrictions are in your area.

 For more information, visit covid19.colorado.gov/covid-19-dial.